breadmak3r/Polban/README.md

 im studying informatics in POLBAN (Politeknik Negeri Bandung). i went to polban in mid-2023

-this repository is for everything ive done in polban informatics engineering
+this repository is for everything ive done in polban informatics engineering (or maybe mixed, cant remember) :D

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣴⣿⣿⡷⣄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀